 Sustainability is included within the portfolio of responsibilities of a member of the university senior management team.
 Prof Philip Gilmartin, Dean of the Faculty of Science, is Chair of the Sustainability Board.
 He sits on the Executive Team for the University, as does Prof Dylan Edwards, Executive Dean of the Faculty of Medicine and Health Sciences and member of the Sustainability Board.

 Staff are supported with a budget for sustainability, and resourcing remains stable.
-The annual budget for Sustainable Performance is £27,181.
-The annual budget for Energy Performance is £24,832.
+Budget is available annually for Sustainable Performance and Energy Performance.

-We have £615,000 p.a. to invest in energy-saving measures over the next 2 years and we are coordinating end of life replacement of building service plant to try and deliver an additional 25% reduction in energy consumption.
+We have £615,000 p.a. to invest in energy-saving measures between 2018-2020 and we are coordinating end of life replacement of building service plant to try and deliver an additional 25% reduction in energy consumption.
 This represents an additional £500,000 of investment from previous years.

 UEA supports a staff engagement scheme to involve staff in improving the environmental performance of the University.
 Our Sustainability Network is key to delivering campaigns and information across campus.
 We use Green Impact as a key tool to enable change making champions on campus, as well as running a monthly meeting schedule and a 'Focus On Month' programme to shape engagement.

 UEA has an externally verified environmental management system (EMS), which covers the whole University estate.
 UEA passed its ISO14001:2004 audit in May 2015 and the updated ISO14001:2015 Standard in May 2018.
 We also hold the EcoCampus Platinum award.